gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 in both chapters.
 When two factors are available, it is better to start with the methods developed in this chapter because the interaction between the factors can, potentially, be separated from their main effects.
-The additive model is easier to interpret but should only be used when no evidence of an interaction is present.
+The additive model is easier to interpret but should only be used when you are not convinced that there is an interaction is present.
 When an interaction is determined to be present, the main effects should not be interpreted and the interaction plot in combination with Tukey's HSD provides information on the important aspects of the results.